-2. Aviation Mishap Response Planning.
+- 1. Aviation Mishap Response Planning. - a.

-- a.
 Aviation Mishap Response Plans will be developed at the Regional and District levels. - b.
 Regional Directors will ensure that an Aircraft Mishap Response Plan is developed for their Region that is in compliance with 352 DM 3 and the Interagency Aviation Mishap Response Guide and Checklist or other approved guide.
-Refer to Appendix F.1 for additional information. - c.
+Refer to Appendix E, F, and Appendix H.925 for additional information. - c.
 RAMs will ensure that Regional and District level Aircraft Mishap Response Plans: - 1.
 Outline appropriate responses to a loss of flight following, an aircraft incident or accident; - 2.
-Address initiation of Search and Rescue (SAR) operations, fire and medical response; - 3.
+Address initiation of Search and Rescue (SAR) operations, fire and medical response ; - 3.
 Provide procedures for the timely notification of BSEE's Chain of Command and OAS; - 4.
 Are reviewed and updated a minimum of annually; - 5.
-Are tested annually by conducting either a telephonic notification drill or an Aviation Incident Response Exercise (AIRE) (Appendix F.2).
+Are tested annually by conducting either a telephonic notification drill or an Aviation Incident Response Exercise (AIRE) (Appendix E. - 6.
+Will be included in the RAMP and will be provided to the NAM annually.